 Permission from the publisher / journal

-In most cases information about publisher's copyright and parallel publishing policy can be checked at the Sherpa Romeo database.
+In most cases information about publisher's copyright and parallel publishing policy can be checked at the Open policy finder database.
 In addition this policy can often be found on the publisher's website.
 Permission for parallel publishing can also be asked directly from the publisher.

 At the service you can search either by using the journal title or the publisher's name.
 After you have written the journal title, you will receive information about the journal's default policy on parallel publishing, in other words whether parallel publishing is allowed, and if so, on what conditions.